rkulla/dotfiles/README.md

     "$HOME/bin/sc  # Runs this existing bash script

 Note that the comments in the raycast/scripts/sc.sh file seem to be required, and/or restart Raycast, before it will detect the script.
 It will then show the script under `Settings>Extensions>Script Commands` so you can add a hotkey to it.
-I map it to HYPER+S
+I map it to HYPER+C

 Note: There's need to run 'Create Script Command' unless wanting to publish it publicly
 Note: ~/bin/sc can be found in my-bin-dir-scripts backups.